Emergency services exist, but you shouldn't expect them to help you.

 More information:

-The Islamic holiday month of Ramadan is observed in Libya.
+The Islamic holy month of Ramadan is observed in Libya.
 Respect religious and cultural customs and laws at this time.

 During Ramadan, eating, drinking and smoking may be illegal in public during the day.
 If you're not fasting, avoid these activities around people who are.
 Seek local advice to avoid offence.